An evening with

 Vasundhara Das

-Her independent music projects include Channel V Jammin', The Shah Hussain Project, music created for the United Nations Millennium Development Goals, and the HIV-awareness anthem Har Kadam.
-Her album The Shah Hussain Project Volume 1, inspired by the Sufi poet Hazrat Shah Hussain, premiered at the INK Conference.
+Vasundhara's independent music endeavors are equally groundbreaking.
+From Channel V Jammin' to The Shah Hussain Project, and from composing anthems for the United Nations Millennium Development Goals to creating the HIV-awareness anthem Har Kadam, her collaborations are as meaningful as they are diverse.
+Her independently released album, The Shah Hussain Project Volume 1, inspired by the Sufi poet Hazrat Shah Hussain, premiered at the prestigious INK Conference, captivating live audiences and global viewers alike.

 About the Concert